druiz0992/control-rs/README.md

 ```

 ## Build
-As a preliminary step before using the library, it is requires to launch a script that generates and builds some evaluation functions that
+As a preliminary step before using the library, it is required to launch a script that generates and builds some evaluation functions that
-translate some symbolic expressions into rust functions.
+translate symbolic expressions into rust functions.
 To launch this script run
 ```bash
 cargo run -p control-rs --bin dynamics_codegen
 ```

-This scripts will generate and compile a number of C functions.
+This script will generate and compile a number of C functions.
 These funtions will be placed in `ffi_codegen` crate.

 ## Examples